Here’s Why We Should Change the Date

 On the other hand, people feel personally attacked that we might do a small thing to try and heal the insurmountable pain inflicted on the Aboriginal people.

-Could non-Aboriginal Australians have their own generational baggage (honest question)?
+Do non-Aboriginal Australians have their own generational baggage (honest question)?

 Like so many other issues facing Australia, we have to deal with our psychological issues instead of what is simple, obvious, kind, scientific and progressive.